swaechter/angularj-universal/README.md

 With the introduction of Angular Universal, a solution for dynamically prerendering Angular applications on the server side (SSR) and sending the content directly to the browser as 'already-bootstrapped' application, Angular became more interesting for many developers that were using a Node.js environment.
 It solved the problems of SEO optimization, empty page previews from Facebooks & others and resource management (For more information see https://scotch.io/tutorials/server-side-rendering-in-angular-2-with-angular-universal).

 For traditional web developers in the Java enterprise environment with technologies like Spring Boot or Java EE, these technologies required the use of a separate Node.js runtime in combination with a web framework like Express.js or even worse, inter process communication between two servers.
-Requirements that often just weren't possible or not allowed: Two run times with two server sockets, technology fragmentation or just skepticism against Node.js on the server side or JavaScript in general.
-All in all, Java developers weren't able to use the benefits made in the Node.js ecosystem.

-This project provides a Java API to a local Node.js instance that is responsible for server side rendering the Angular application.
-For this, the JNI language bindings of the J2V8 projects were used.
-This makes it possible to use the latest Angular Universal features without having a second [JavaScript] web server (Only a second VM by Node.js) - an integration of a prerendered Angular application into a pure Java stack is now possible.
+This project provides a Java API to a local running Node.js instance that is responsible for server side rendering the Angular application.
+For this, a regular TCP connection (gRPC is planned in the future) is used to exchange the render requests and to receive the rendered pages.

+After the initial request and response, the browser takes over and the single page application is fully running in the browser (No further server side rendering requests are required until the next F5 page refresh):

+TODO: Add high level image from doc directory

 ## Overview